-Then we pulled up and paid another fee to have then bikes fumigated.
-There were dozens and dozens of tuk-tuks buzzing back and forth over the border and they were never stopped, but our bikes and one other car that crossed at the same time we did had to be sprayed down.
-Tony did mention that the large black pig we saw wonder out of the jungle, cross the road, and then go back the way he came didn’t seem to have been fumigated.
+Then we pulled up and paid another fee to have the bikes fumigated.
+There were dozens of tuk-tuks buzzing back and forth over the border and they were never stopped, but our bikes and one other car that crossed at the same time we did had to be sprayed down.
+Tony mentioned that the large black pig we saw wander out of the jungle, cross the road, and then go back the way he came didn’t seem to have been fumigated.
 But with my less-than-good Spanish, I thought better about sharing that observation with anyone official at the border!

 Getting used to the free-range pigs was one thing.
 Getting used to a huge number of small motorcycles, scooters, and tuk-tuks in the more populous areas is another.
 Many three wheeled vehicles, some peddle powered, some engine powered are common here.
 They all scoot along at a good pace except when they have to slow to a crawl to get over the huge topes along the roads.